bluehalo/node-fhir-server-core/docs/CustomCapability.md

 /**
  * Generates a custom Security Statement
- * @param {object} securityUrls - This is apart of the Capability Statement.
+ * @param {object} securityUrls - This is separate from the Capability Statement.
 It provides information about the Security of the current implementation.
  * If provided, this will be derived from the information you pass to the 'Security' property from the FHIR Server Config.
  * The below Security Statement is returned by default.
 This is probably only a place holder for now.
  */